 While trenchless sewer repairs may seem like the best way to handle a badly-damaged sewer line, the truth is that they can’t fix everything.

 You might not be eligible for trenchless sewer line replacement if:

 - Your sewer line is not structurally intact

 - Your sewer line is separated, extremely corroded, or missing large chunks of material

 - Your sewer line is bellying, sloped improperly, or collapsed

 Problems such as these will require more invasive repairs and replacements in order to ensure your sewer line is in the best shape possible.

 It’s important to figure out if you have any of these issues before beginning a trenchless sewer replacement job, so we encourage you to reach out to our team and schedule a sewer line inspection service as soon as possible!
-Our Portland trenchless lining and sewer service experts are here to carefully inspect your sewer line, evaluate its condition, and explain your options to you before implementing the best possible solution.
+Our Central Oregon and Portland trenchless lining and sewer service experts are here to carefully inspect your sewer line, evaluate its condition, and explain your options to you before implementing the best possible solution.